Amenuvor4/Focusphere/README.md

 - Ai-Usage

-# Auranuvor - AI-powered task management platform. #
+# Focusphere - AI-powered task management platform. #

 ## Overview ##

-Auranuvor is a productivity-enhancing platform that helps users manage their tasks efficiently.
+Focusphere is a productivity-enhancing platform that helps users manage their tasks efficiently.
 It integrates AI-powered task prioritization, time management, and gamification features to improve focus and productivity.
 The system consists of a Chrome extension for blocking distractions and a central web application for task management and analytics.

-## Why Auranuvor? ##
+## Why Focusphere? ##

 Boosts Productivity: Helps users stay focused by managing distractions.